 make it exceptionally clear where to go if your AirBnB ain’t on Google Maps

 I have stayed at far too many properties that are literally streets away from where Maps says the address is.

 Now, hey, I get it — it’s super frustrating when Maps can’t get your home just right.
 We suffer the exact same thing where we live in Bury St Edmunds and we are forever answering calls from delivery drivers asking where the hell our house is.
 We’ve submitted requests to Google to ask them correct the location and, annoyingly, they show up as correct on our phones — but not on anyone else’s!
 So I’m always writing out ‘Delivery notes’ whenever I place an order online so the driver can find us.

 If your property isn’t showing correctly on Maps, then I suggest you add this note on your AirBnb description — somewhere at the forefront and easy to see, rather than hidden in the small print.
 In fact, better yet, when sending a message to welcome your guests after they book, immediately provide detailed instructions to find the house without using GPS.
 And make sure you follow your own instructions at night to check for reliability because a lot of guests show up after hours, and trying to find a red door, or a black letterbox, can be impossible to find once it’s dark.
 We stayed at one property in the south of France which was essentially a caravan on the owner’s farmland.
 The instructions to find the house down a very long road was to identify a sign saying the name of the farm.
 We must have driven up and down that road 20 times trying to spy the right place.
 Put a light out maybe?!
-Or a light up santa decoration?!
-Anything different to highlight where to go.
+Just anything different to highlight where to go.

 more mirror requests…